weahead/react-customizable-modal/README.md

 #### Modal

-A basic Modal component ready for use, if you dont want to implement your own. it uses only the hooks and components from this packagfe
+A basic Modal component ready for use, if you dont want to implement your own. it uses only the hooks and components from this package

 ##### Props